io-classic/System/Modules.md

 `  PROCEDURE Free*(name: ARRAY OF CHAR);` [(source)](https://github.com/io-orig/System/blob/main/Modules.Mod#L254)

 ---
-**Init** calls `Files.Init` and then initializes module table and top of heap values, after which Modules dynamically loads the `Oberon` module and its imports.
+**Init** calls `Files.Init`, sets the module table start and allocation pointer and module root and limit and makes room for the stack by decreasing the limit.

 `  PROCEDURE Init*;` [(source)](https://github.com/io-orig/System/blob/main/Modules.Mod#L271)

+---
+**The initialzation code for this module** calls `Init` and then dynamically loads the `Oberon` module and its imports. `Oberon` is not expected to return. calls the appropriate Load routine, then places the MemoryLimit, and stackOrg in memory for Oberon to find and jumps to the start of memory.